-For the Pre-U Philosophy and Theology course, reading should not be limited to Paper 2 and 3 Key Texts.
+For the Pre-U Philosophy and Theology course, reading should not be limited to the key texts in Paper 2 and 3.
 Throughout the course candidates are expected to read widely in order to reinforce and complement philosophical and theological areas being studied and to consolidate their knowledge and understanding.